zama-ai/fhevm/docs/fundamentals/inputs.md

 ### How validation works

-1. **Input Verification**:
+1. **Input verification**:\
    The `TFHE.asEuintXX` function ensures that the input is a valid ciphertext with a corresponding ZKPoK.
-2. **Type Conversion**:
+2. **Type conversion**:\
    The function transforms the `einput` into the appropriate encrypted type (`euintXX`, `ebool`, etc.) for further operations within the contract.

----

-## 🔧 Best Practices
+## Best Practices

-- **Input Packing**: Minimize the size and complexity of zero-knowledge proofs by packing all encrypted inputs into a single ciphertext.
+- **Input packing**: Minimize the size and complexity of zero-knowledge proofs by packing all encrypted inputs into a single ciphertext.
-- **Frontend Encryption**: Always encrypt inputs using the FHE public key on the client side to ensure data confidentiality.
+- **Frontend encryption**: Always encrypt inputs using the FHE public key on the client side to ensure data confidentiality.
-- **Proof Management**: Ensure that the correct zero-knowledge proof is associated with each encrypted input to avoid validation errors.
+- **Proof management**: Ensure that the correct zero-knowledge proof is associated with each encrypted input to avoid validation errors.

 Encrypted inputs and their validation form the backbone of secure and private interactions in the fhEVM.
 By leveraging these tools, developers can create robust, privacy-preserving smart contracts without compromising functionality or scalability.